Degree type(s): Minor

 Theater Minor Program

 Students have the opportunity to participate in productions of musicals and both contemporary and classical plays.
-Students who complete the Theater Minor program will have an increased awareness and appreciation of their physical and emotional selves, a multi-faceted acting technique that can be applied to both contemporary and classical theater, and an understanding of the tools and skills necessary for a professional theatre artist.
+Students who complete the Theater minor program will have an increased awareness and appreciation of their physical and emotional selves, a multi-faceted acting technique that can be applied to both contemporary and classical theater, and an understanding of the tools and skills necessary for a professional theater artist.